Alex Call Preview, Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.46).
+- The Mets have a 4.46 team ERA that ranks 18th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.